June 22, 2017

 Pipes are durable, but they don’t last forever.
-Time will come when you need to repair or replace them to ensure the proper flow of water supply in your home.
+The time will come when you need to repair or replace them to ensure the proper flow of water supply in your home.
 But, how do you know when to call a plumber for new pipes?
 What are the signs of old age and problems?

 The service life of pipes depends on their type.
 For instance, supply pipes, which are prone to leak because of constant pressure, are made of various materials with different durabilities.
 Brass supply pipes can last for 40 to 50 years while copper can serve you for at least 50 years.
 The lifespan of galvanized steel, on the other hand, falls between 20 and 50 years.

 The same goes for drain lines.
-Cast iron can work up to a century while the lifespan of polyvinyl chloride is indefinite.
-If your pipes are older than their service life, than you may want a professional to check whether they need repair or replacement.
+Cast iron can work for up to a century while the lifespan of polyvinyl chloride is indefinite.
+If your pipes are older than their service life, then you may want a professional to check whether they need repair or replacement.
 Otherwise, ignoring their old age may result in more expensive problems.

 A gray, plastic plumbing material, used during the 1970s and 1990s, polybutylene piping is notorious for its inadequate durability.
 If your house is built during that time and you think it contains this type of piping, you best call a plumber to inspect it for damage that it may have already incurred.

 Checking polybutylene piping requires a professional; a layman cannot easily see its breakage.
 The pipe’s exterior may look fine, even if starting to flake from the inside.
 If left unchecked, your surprise will be colossal as these pipes suddenly fail without warning.